- Rumah

 While most contractors tread carefully around residential construction amid rising costs and tightening regulations, Sydney-based builder Decode is moving in the opposite direction.

 “At a time where many are pulling out of the residential sector, we’re doubling down.
-That’s the difference,” Divya Mehta, who was appointed CEO last year, told BCI Central.
+That’s the difference”, Decode, Founder and Chairman, Sam El Rihani told BCI Central.

-“We’re one of the last pure-play third-party residential builders left in NSW—and right now, we’re finding ourselves as the most active in this sector.”
+“We’re one of the last third-party residential builders left in NSW—and right now, we’re NSW’s number one residential builder in terms of scale and volume of work we are delivering.”

-According to BCI Central’s LeadManager, Decode is now positioning itself as NSW’s most active residential builder, currently delivering 17 live projects—six of them valued north of $100 million, respectively.
-These include the $660-plus million Carrington Place in Castle Hill, Vue in Cronulla, and Dairy Farmers Towers in Newcastle, with the $150-plus million Merewether Residences also underway.
+Decode is now positioning itself as one of NSW’s most active residential builders, currently delivering 17 live projects—six of them valued north of $150 million, respectively.
+These include the $660 million-plus Carrington Place in Castle Hill, Vue in Cronulla, and Dairy Farmers Towers in Newcastle, with the Merewether Residences, Queensgate and Potts Point also underway.

 Decode’s operational edge lies in its “Small Business Alliance” model, which brings formwork, electrical, engineering and labour hire in-house.
 The structure is designed not for margin trimming, but for control and risk insulation, particularly relevant as subcontractor volatility reshapes delivery timelines across the mid-tier market.

-“Our structure isn’t about cost-cutting,” Mehta said.
+“Our structure isn’t just about cost-efficiency”, Decode CEO, Divya Mehta said.
 “It’s about quality control and risk management.”

-The builder’s capacity to handle compliance-heavy, design-sensitive builds has drawn repeat business from top-tier developers delivering high-end residential solutions; including Sammut Group and IRIS Capital.
+The builder’s capacity to handle compliance-heavy, design-sensitive builds has drawn repeat business from top-tier developers delivering high-end residential solutions; including Link Wentworth, Sammut Group and IRIS Capital.

 “Their attention to minute details, commitment to safety, and clear communication has been a key factor to the project’s ongoing success.”